surajrampure/data-94-sp21/index.md

 ### Instructor: Suraj Rampure (<a>rampure@berkeley.edu</a>) ⬅️ email with any questions!

-Update (12/17): Data 94 is [officially scheduled](https://classes.berkeley.edu/content/2021-spring-data-94-001-lec-001)!
-Students who are accepted will receive permission codes to enroll. 🎉
+Update (12/17): Data 94 is [officially scheduled](https://classes.berkeley.edu/content/2021-spring-data-94-001-lec-001)! 🎉 Students who are accepted will receive permission codes to enroll.
+(Ignore what the listing says – the class will be taught fully remotely.)

 [Apply to take the course!](http://tinyurl.com/applydata94){: .btn .btn-outline }